Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

-The Charlotte 49ers (3-1) will try to prove oddsmakers wrong when they play the Illinois Fighting Illini (1-4) on Saturday, October 2, 2021 as an 11-point underdog.
-A total of 53.5 points has been set for this game.
+The Illinois Fighting Illini (1-4) are double-digit, 10.5-point favorites heading into their matchup on Saturday, October 2, 2021 against the Charlotte 49ers (3-1).
+A total of 54 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.